nixpkgs-architecture/.github/profile/README.md

 Specifically for nixpkgs, this includes all the past history, with all its approaches, refactorings, complaints and testimonies.

-### Reaching consensus
+### Attempt at consensus

-To decide on a solution, consensus has to be reached among _all_ team members.
-If consensus cannot be reached yet it indicates that there is some fundamental misundestanding or difference in values between team members.
-This needs to be reconciled by:
+To decide on a solution, ideally consensus should to be reached among the team members.
+If consensus cannot be reached yet it can mean that there is a fundamental misundestanding or difference in values between team members.
+This should be reconciled by:
 - Going back to solution exploration to find new alternatives or gather more information or support for arguments
 - Trying to better understand each other by talking and listening
 - Being willing to compromise

+### Last resort: Voting

+As a last resort, if still no consensus can be reached after everything has been tried, [@infinisil:matrix.org](https://matrix.to/#/@infinisil:matrix.org) can decide to hold a vote to decide on the issue.
+The members that don't win in the vote should be accomodated to the best extent possible.

 ### Official RFC